 We know that Gatorade quenches our thirst and that it is used by many athletes, but what's in Gatorade?
 What are the ingredients that make it an ideal beverage before and during physical activity?

-Gatorade has become a household name, hydrating athletes and non-athletes alike.
-The Gatorade meaning sprung from the creation of a beverage that aided athletes.
+Gatorade ($14.99 for 24, Amazon.com) has become a household name, hydrating athletes and non-athletes alike.
+Gatorade's origins trace back to one football team's desires to keep its players extra hydrated.
 According to Harvard Health Publishing, the sports drink was created in the 1960s for the University of Florida Gators football team.
-What began as a simple homemade mixture of salt, sugar and lemon flavoring, has become a more complex beverage.
+What began as a simple homemade mixture of salt, sugar and lemon flavoring has evolved into a more complex beverage.

 Generally, sports drinks contain carbohydrates (often sugar) along with minerals, such as sodium and potassium.
 According to the Gatorade website, Gatorade ingredients (Thirst Quencher Original Pack) include water, sugar, dextrose, citric acid, salt, sodium citrate, monopotassium phosphate, gum arabic, glycerol ester of rosin along with flavorings.

-The sugar in Gatorade products, labeled as carbohydrates, helps increase the speed of water absorption in the intestines, while making the drink tastier, says the American Chemical Society.
+The sugar in Gatorade products, labeled as carbohydrates, helps increase the speed of water absorption in the intestines while making the drink taste sweet, according to the American Chemical Society.
 Electrolytes, mostly sodium and potassium, also compose a large portion of the Gatorade makeup.
 It should be noted that, like soda, Gatorade can contain quite a lot of sugar with 34 grams in 20 ounces.

 The Benefits of Gatorade

-Gatorade's rise in popularity is due, at least in part, to its benefits, especially for athletes.
+Gatorade's popularity is due, at least in part, to the health benefits it provides to athletes.
 For starters, the sodium in Gatorade helps your body retain fluids that may have been lost during physical activity, explains the Cleveland Clinic.
 Moreover, the calories in Gatorade can help replace energy expended during exercise.

 That said, Gatorade is best consumed after sweating a great deal from intense physical activity.
 Cleveland Clinic recommends drinking Gatorade in a high-temperature environment or high-intensity sport session.